-The purpose of this project is to deﬁne and evaluate collaborative agent-based algorithms in the context of ATStrafficre-organization algorithms in the context of ATS.
+The purpose of this project is to deﬁne and evaluate collaborative agent-based algorithms in the context of an Agent-based Intelligent Transportation Systems (ATS).

-Our research improves on the state-of-the-art by proposing agent-based self-organizing algorithms for traffic network operations that take into consideration current traffic conditions.
+Our research improves the state-of-the-art by proposing agent-based self-organizing algorithms for traffic network operations that considers current traffic conditions.

 Initial Network topology

 Network after the Identification of Roads to be Reversed

 Mohammad Al-Zinati and Rym Wenkstern.
 An agent-based self-organizing traffic environment for urban evacuations.
 In Proceedings of the The Sixteenth International Conference on Autonomous Agent and Multiagent Systems, AAMAS ‘2017, May 2017.